AleksandarDzudzevic/Project_unit_4/README.md

 >[ Another big problem is not having a place where my friends could see only the recipes I upload]
 2. The social network website will allow users to post reviews of the local places, containing title, date, and content.
 >[I have always faced the big challenge of finding them, as they can be hardly found on google maps where only a few gain exposure]
-3. The social network website will have a feature to display all users and the city about which they post.
+3. The social network website will have a feature to display all users, their contact email, and the city about which they post.
 >[user has to put great effort to narrow the search only to relevant local places and creators located in their city]
 4. The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators.
 >[user has to put great effort to narrow the search only to relevant local places located in their city and can not find specific creators located in their city.]